Morgan Sanson: Aston Villa

 On 26 January 2021, Sanson signed for English Premier League side Aston Villa on a 4 1/2-year contract, for a fee believed to be £14 million, with £1.5 million in add-ons.
 On 3 February 2021, Sanson made his Aston Villa debut as a late substitute in a 3–1 defeat to West Ham at Villa Park.
 On 4 April 2021, Sanson suffered a knee injury midway through the second half in a 3–1 victory over Fulham which ended his season prematurely.

 On 31 August 2021, Sanson made his return from injury as one of the permitted overage players for Aston Villa U21s, in a 3–1 victory over Wycombe Wanderers in the EFL Trophy.
 On 22 September 2021, Sanson returned to the first team in an EFL Cup tie against Chelsea – but he was forced to leave the field before half time after a recurrence of his injury.
 The arrival of Steven Gerrard as Aston Villa manager coincided with Sanson regaining fitness and he started in the Premier League for the first time in 8 months on 26 December 2021.
 Gerrard described how Sanson had been disappointed with the start to his English football career, but he had assured him that he was aware of his talent, despite Sanson's fleeting appearances up until that point.

 In newly appointed manager Unai Emery's first match for Villa, on 6 November 2022, Sanson made his first appearance of the 2022–23 campaign, coming on as a substitute in the 90th minute as Villa defeated Manchester United 3–1.
 On 8 January 2023, Sanson scored his first goal for Aston Villa in a 2–1 defeat to lower league Stevenage in the FA Cup.

-Strasbourg
+Strasbourg loan

 On 23 January 2023, Sanson joined Strasbourg on loan until the end of the current season.

+Nice

+On 24 July 2023, Sanson joined OGC Nice on a season-long loan.
+On 15 May 2024, it was announced that Nice had made the loan transfer a permanent one.